 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-I look forward to seeing your submissions!
+I look forward to seeing the new interpretations!

 A MESSAGE FROM THE PHOTOGRAPHY 139 RULES DIVISION